mebjas/html5-qrcode/README.md

 ```

 I recommend using this only if you need to explicitly omit support for certain
-formats or want to reduce amount of scans done per second for performance
+formats or want to reduce the number of scans done per second for performance
 reasons.

 #### Scanning only QR code with `Html5Qrcode`